hmrc/ctc-traders-phase5-tis/source/documentation/index.md

-### Corrections of the pre-lodgement declaration prior to presentation of the goods (DDNTA section: III.II.2.1.2)
+### Corrections of the pre-lodgement declaration prior to presentation of the goods

 **Applicable procedures:** normal and simplified.